PacktPublishing/starter-blog/README.md

 ### Creating a new page and linking between pages
 **What was covered in this section:**
-* Duplicating our index page so we have a dummy second page to link to
+* Duplicating our index page so we have a dummy page to link to
 * Adding a temporary element on each page that we'll use to link pages
 * Importing Gatsby's link component and linking our pages

 ## #SectionTwo
 ## Querying Data with GraphQL